Supporting child healthcare through our partnership with the Māia Health Foundation

-The Foundation is administered by three trustees - Charlotte von Dadelszen, Lisette Hood and Susan Rowe (partners at Buddle Findlay).
+The Foundation is administered by three trustees - Charlotte von Dadelszen, Lisette Hood and Julia Gabrielle (partners at Buddle Findlay).
 We sat down with Charlotte von Dadelszen to discuss some key aspects around the partnership and how it works.

 Q: How did the Foundation come to be?

 The Foundation is a charitable trust that was set up in 2005 by the Buddle Findlay partners, and supports children receiving residential medical care in New Zealand.
 If hospitals face an urgent need for equipment or other vital resources, the Foundation will quickly consider applications for funding to help meet the need and provide an immediate and direct benefit to the children.
 More recently the Foundation has also been looking at supporting children with health needs in the community.

 Supporting child healthcare is a natural fit for Buddle Findlay with partners and staff having a genuine desire to make a difference.
 The Foundation is firmly committed to improving the experience for kids in hospital care, and helping them to stay out of hospital in a direct and tangible way.

 More than NZ$1.15m has been donated for urgent medical care for children since the Foundation began.
 The Foundation is funded by the partners and staff of Buddle Findlay.

 Q: What does your role as a Foundation trustee involve?